Leody Taveras Player Props: Rangers vs. Astros

 Astros Pitching Rankings

-- The Astros' 3.56 team ERA ranks first across all MLB pitching staffs.
+- The Astros have a 3.57 team ERA that leads all league pitching staffs.

-- Astros pitchers combine to give up 90 total home runs at a clip of 1.1 per game (to rank 14th in baseball).
+- The Astros rank 13th in baseball in home runs given up (90 total, 1.1 per game).

+- Dubin will make his first start of the season for the Astros.

 © 2023 Data Skrive.
 All rights reserved.